-Through the Center for Career Services and Education, students have access to educational resources and programming that enhance their ability to build partnerships that support career exploration and develop career-ready abilities.
-The center is open to all students in both the undergraduate and professional programs.
+Students and alumni can utilize the Center for Career Services and Education to develop career readiness competencies and receive career exploration support.
+The center provides educational resources and programming that prepares students to stand out during the hiring process.
 The Center for Career Services and Education is located on the fourth floor of the Recreation and Student Center, providing one-stop access to these resources.
+For more information, visit uhsp.edu/careercenter.